Shapers@Work

 Intraverbal:

-In contrast to fluent speakers, who show proportionality across these four sources of control (Sundberg, 2007), speakers with stimulus overselectivity show different levels of response strength (Cochran, 1950; Lovaas et al., 1979).
+In contrast to fluent speakers, who show proportionality across these four sources of control, speakers with stimulus overselectivity show different levels of response strength.
 A VOX analysis identifies the extent to which the speaking repertoire is balanced.

 Autistic Speaking Repertoire